Mail must face the same direction; that is, all addresses must be on the same side in the bundle and have the same vertical orientation.

 Material must not stick out of the envelope.

-Do not send personal or stamped mail (i.e. business reply, pre-metered, etc.) to Admin Central Mail.
-Drop them into United States Postal Service mailboxes or mail chutes.
+Do not send personal or stamped mail (i.e., business reply, pre-metered, etc.) to Central Mail.
+Drop them into USPS blue mailboxes or your buildings mail chute.

 With Metered Reply Mail, meter stamps may be used to prepay reply postage on first class letters, flats and postcards that do not exceed 12-ounces under the following conditions: